AroosaIjaz/AroosaIjaz.github.io/_portfolio/disconnected.md

 Is this built too deeply into the gender roles by now?

-Is this biological; just plain human nature?
+Is this biological; is it just plain human nature?

 Is this about empathy (or lack thereof)?
 It seems that even men with empathy do not seem to be able to make themselves uncomfortable long enough to want to listen to our voices or care enough to hold other men accountable.

 Is this about the existing power imbalance?
-The ones in power can either keep their eyes closed to the suffering or they can actively participate to mantain the status quo, right?
+The ones in power can either keep their eyes closed to the suffering of their oppressed or they can actively participate to mantain the status quo, right?
 Are there any other options?
 Just by cost-benefit analysis, they have to invalidate and disconnect from the "other" in some way to keep their previlige, right?
-Even if one of them can pacify their conscience and believe they are not "the bad one", they silently but actively rely on the rest of their group to not only keep the benefits rolling but to even mantain their personal sense of "goodness".
+Even if a oppressor can pacify their conscience and believe they are not "the bad one", they silently but actively rely on the rest of their group to not only keep the benefits rolling but to even mantain their own personal sense of "goodness".

 Or maybe it is a mix of all these factors?